-Staff has serious concerns with the overall vehicular and pedestrian circulation plan, as currently proposed.
-Staff would also note that in comparison to the previously approved project, there are three additional curb cuts, two on Collins Avenue and one along the 34th Street parking lot.
-While understanding the applicant's desire to provide enhanced security for both hotel guests and residents, the additional curb cuts will have an exceedingly adverse impact on pedestrian safety, especially along Collins Avenue, as well as the overall design, scale and context of the project at the main entrance.
+Staff continues to have concerns with the overall vehicular and pedestrian circulation plan.
+The consolidation of two curb cuts into one 30'-0" wide curb cut does not lessen any adverse impact on pedestrian safety.
 As such, staff recommends that no more than two 12'-0" wide curb cuts be permitted along Collins Avenue and that less emphasis, from both an operational, as well as design perspective, be placed on vehicular accommodation.
 Additionally, staff strongly recommends further development of the pedestrian ramping and circulation components in order to better organize and integrate these elements into the landscape.